d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

 </template>
 ```

-Now, when the user clicks the "Login with Google" button, a new window opens to the `/connect/google` endpoint.
-The user logs in with Google, and the backend sends back a JWT token in the response.
+Now, when the user clicks the « Login with Google » button, a new window opens, redirecting the user to the `/connect/google` endpoint.
+The user authenticates with Google, and the backend responds with a JWT token.

-As of now, we can't catch the response in the frontend because the new window is on a different domain.
-We need to use the `postMessage` API to send the JWT token from the backend to the frontend.
+Currently, we can’t intercept the response in the frontend because the new window is on a different domain.
+To resolve this, we need to utilize the `postMessage` API to send the JWT token from the backend to the frontend.

 ```ts
 // src/stores/auth.ts